 Since we do not have a history of stockholder nominations of directors, we do not have a formal policy regarding stockholder nominees to the Board.
 Under our Bylaws, stockholders wishing to nominate a candidate for director must give notice to our Corporate Secretary no later than the close of business on the 90th day prior to the first anniversary of our preceding year's annual meeting.
-If the annual meeting is more than 30 days before or 60 days after such anniversary date, the notice must be delivered no later than the 90th day prior to such annual meeting or the 10th day following the day on which we publicly announce of the annual meeting date.
+If the annual meeting is more than 30 days before or 60 days after such anniversary date, the notice must be delivered no later than the 90th day prior to such annual meeting or the 10th day following the day on which we publicly announce the annual meeting date.
 The notice should set forth: (i) the name, age, business address and residence address of the nominee; (ii) the principal occupation or employment of the nominee; (iii) the class and number of our shares beneficially owned by the nominee; (iv) a description of all arrangements or understandings between the stockholder and the nominee and any other person(s) pursuant to which the nomination is made by the stockholder; and (v) any other information relating to the nominee that is required to be disclosed in proxy statements for the election of directors pursuant to Regulation 14A under the Securities Exchange Act of 1934.
 Nominees proposed by stockholders will be evaluated in the same manner as those proposed by management or existing directors.

 The Audit Committee oversees our accounting function, internal controls and financial reporting process on behalf of the Board.
+The Nasdaq's listing rules require that our Audit Committee be composed of at least three independent directors.
 The Audit Committee meets with our financial management and our independent auditors to review our financial statements and filings, the audit and matters arising from them, and financial reporting procedures, including any significant judgments made in preparation of the financial statements.
-The Audit Committee currently consists of Directors Robert T. Morris (Chairman), Hans J. Hunziker and Gérard Laviec.
-All members of the audit committee are able to read and understand financial statements.
+The Audit Committee currently consists of Directors Robert T. Morris (Chairman), Hans Joerg Hunziker, Gérard Laviec and W. William Coon, Jr. All members of the audit committee are able to read and understand financial statements.
 Mr. Morris also qualifies as an audit committee financial expert, as defined by the SEC, and is financially sophisticated as required by the Nasdaq listing standards.
-The Committee held four meetings during the 2007 fiscal year.
-On May 17, 2004 the Board reviewed and reapproved (originally approved on June 13, 2000) the Audit Committee Charter dated June 13, 2000 that meets the requirements of the Securities and Exchange Commission and the Nasdaq.
+The Committee held four meetings during the 2008 fiscal year.
+On December 16, 2008 the Board reviewed and approved the Audit Committee Charter meeting the requirements of the Securities and Exchange Commission and the Nasdaq.
 The Audit Committee's charter is available on the Company's web site (www.willislease.com).

 The Compensation Committee reviews and approves our compensation arrangements for executive officers and administers the 2007 Stock Incentive Plan.
-The Compensation Committee currently consists of Directors Gérard Laviec (Chairman), W. William Coon, Jr. and Robert T. Morris.
-This Committee held five meetings during the 2007 fiscal year.
+The Compensation Committee currently consists of Directors Gérard Laviec (Chairman), W. William Coon, Jr., Robert T. Morris and Hans Joerg Hunziker.
+This Committee held three meetings during the 2008 fiscal year.
 For additional details, see "Compensation of Executive Officers-Compensation Discussion and Analysis" elsewhere in this proxy statement.